teri-lynn/teri-lynn.github.com/_posts/2014-11-17-protein-pumpkin-pie.md

 If you love chocolate and want a spin on traditional pumpkin pie, try my chocolate version, [Bud's Chocolate Chunky Protein Pie](http://teri-lynn.ca/2014/11/12/bud's-chocolate-chunky-pumpkin-pie/).

 ### Recipe
 Preheat the oven to 350 degrees.
 Put all the ingredients (except the pumpkin seeds and chocolate chips) into a high speed blender and mix until smooth.
 Pour into a pan that is lightly greased with coconut oil.
 Add chocolate chips and/or pumpkin seeds to the mixture if you wish (my favourite is adding a few chocolate chips to the batter before cooking).

+Place in one or two pie pans or a large rectangular pan that is lightly greased with coconut oil.
 Bake for about 25 minutes.
 Bake longer if you want a firmer pie, and shorter for an even creamier, softer pie.
 For a softer pie, take out it out of the oven when only the edges of the cake are starting to firm and crack, and the middle is still pudding-like.

 Store in the fridge.
 Enjoy this pie cold, room temperature, or heated up.